IATI/iati-unified-platform-docs/docs/kitchen-sink/api.rst

 API documentation
 *****************

-Using Sphinx's :ref:`sphinx.ext.autodoc` plugin, it is possible to auto-generate documentation of a Python module.
+Using Sphinx's `sphinx.ext.autodoc` plugin, it is possible to auto-generate documentation of a Python module.

 .. tip::
     Avoid having in-function-signature type annotations with autodoc,